How I make my textile pictures

 Here is a short video showing the stages of making 'Autumn Reflections'

-Each picture is unique, being individually hand crafted using traditional felting techniques.
+Each of my felt & stitch pictures is unique, being individually hand crafted using traditional felting techniques.
 Luxury natural fibres are used, including merino wool and silks, as well as angelina fibres, bamboo tops and mulberry silk noil.

 The initial process involves the laying out of the fibres.
-A background base layer of white is used and then colours built up thinly and slowly onto this, much as I used to lay down oil paint when doing a traditional painting.
+A background base layer of white wool fibre is laid down first and then coloured wool fibres added thinly and slowly onto this to create the image, much as I used to lay down oil paint when doing a traditional painting.
 I mix colours using a process known as carding, basically combing the fibres between a pair of carders, rather like hair brushing!
+To add further texture and shine, I add in wool nepps, mulberry silk noil, Angelina fibres.

 Laying out stage